 SBR’s Recognition Program is a continuous improvement program structured to help businesses reach achievable sustainability targets.

 Let us know about your successes by applying for the Recognition Program Award!
 The program is open to SBR members in good standing.
-The application window opens January 28th, 2020.
-Awardees are recognized during a Recognition Ceremony at SBR’s annual marquee event, the Sustainable Business Summit.
+The application window opens January 28th and closes on March 18th.
+Awardees are recognized during a Recognition Ceremony at SBR’s annual marquee event, the Sustainable Business Summit, on May 6th, 2020.